 These intersections have the form { $ \otimes$} some subalgebra of Environment, for~$\uparrow\uparrow$, and so on.
 If for the original~$\psi: \psi_{\uparrow\downarrow} = \psi_{\downarrow\uparrow} = 0$ (with $\psi_{\uparrow\uparrow} = \psi_{\downarrow\downarrow}$ it gives an EPR~pair), then balls $B_{\uparrow\downarrow}$ and $B_{\downarrow\uparrow}$ must be nihil, because corresponding Born's factors must be 0.
 A nihil intersection can be either the empty set, or a non-empty set annihilated by the presheaf. } \parbox[t]{124pt}{

-\\ \epsffile{uv_tangle.eps} } This example demonstrates the approach of Quantum Realities to the problem of locality.
-Although $v$-advanced realities do not depend on $u$-advanced realities and vice versa, they not always can combine to a joint future, which makes and illusion that a measurement in a $v$-advanced reality can change something in a $u$-advanced reality.
+\\ \epsffile{uv_tangle.eps} } This example demonstrates how Quantum Realities approach the problem of locality.
+Although $v$-advanced realities do not depend on $u$-advanced realities and vice versa, they not always can combine to a joint future, which makes an illusion that a measurement in a $v$-advanced reality can change something in a $u$-advanced reality.

 [3]